About Radio Spark

-As early as October 2013, community groups will be able to apply for low power FM (LPFM) community radio licenses.
+Between October 15 and 29 2013, the FCC will accept applications from community groups for low power FM (LPFM) FM radio licenses.
 Now, as our communities face profound economic and social challenges, the largest expansion of community radio in U.S. history offers a unique opportunity to unite people, build local civic participation, and create solutions.

 Community radio stations can amplify the voices of people addressing important issues in their communities.
 They are proven organizing tools for exposing government corruption, cleaning up toxic waste, winning better working conditions, and promoting local arts and culture.
 And 90% of Americans listen to radio each week.
 Join the Radio Spark community and sign up for updates with Prometheus to find out how you can build people-powered media in your community.